thuyenho/resize-upload-image-to-aws-s3/README.md

 ** Running script **

-Run `npm install` and `resizeAndUploadImages.js`, then it will generate a new file urls.txt and paths.txt in your current working directory.
+Run `npm install` and `node resizeAndUploadImages.js`, then it will generate a new file urls.txt and paths.txt in your current working directory.

 # 2. the script createSignedUrl.js